florisoft/User.Manuals/FLORISHOP ADDONS/Analysis (M129)/Manual webshop add on analyse.md

 Enthusiastic about the possibilities of the Analysis add-on?
 The webshop has even more interesting expansion options in the form of add ons.
 Below is a brief description of all available add-ons.

-**Florishop WhatsApp offers**
+**FloriShop WhatsApp offers**
-With the Florishop add on WhatsApp Offers, users in Florishop have the opportunity to share an interesting offer with a contact or group via WhatsApp.
+With the FloriShop add on WhatsApp Offers, users in FloriShop have the opportunity to share an interesting offer with a contact or group via WhatsApp.

 A whole stock as well as a specific batch can be shared become.
 After clicking the WhatsApp button, WhatsApp is started and you can then choose the contact or group with which the stock or the item is shared.